brouberol/blog/content/monitoring-sonar-panel-power-production.md

 [![Dashboard detailing electricity production over time]({{ s3_url("solar-panel", "dd-dash.webp")}})](https://p.datadoghq.com/sb/bc352bb82-f277a5982d97a0a007ab56fbc05e0ee8)

 With that granularity, I realized that the panels only started to really kick in after midday, and that I should probably move them to a spot with more exposure if I wanted to produce more than 4kWh a day (measured on a hot and sunny day without any clouds).
+That day, I only hit 85% efficiency though, even if I had hit 99% in previous days.
+That makes me wonder if I need to wash the panel.